-These onshore projects could create employment opportunities collectively worth more than \$1 billion a year in salaries and, as we have stated previously, RBR's capabilities in Mozambique are a significant differentiator: other labour brokers focus on recruiting "work-ready" candidates but do not have RBR's capacity to develop their own workforce.
+These Mozambique onshore LNG projects could create employment opportunities collectively worth more than US\$1 billion a year in salaries.

+RBR's capabilities in Mozambique give the Company a significant point of difference.
+Other labour providers focus on recruiting "work-ready" candidates but do not have RBR's capacity to develop their own workforce with internationally-recognised qualifications.

-Whilst maintaining our focus on Mozambique, we will continue to actively target other emerging markets with similarly strict local content laws and lower levels of education, primarily in Africa and the Asia-Pacific region.
+While maintaining our focus on Mozambique, we will continue to target other emerging markets with similarly strict local content laws and lower levels of education, primarily in Africa.
 The recent recovery in commodity prices should help to drive resource development activity - and therefore demand for our services - in markets of this kind.